Our Favourite Commercial Cladding Designs for 2026

 They’re also required to meet stringent standards, which creates a design challenge for architects.

-Your choice of either external cladding or internal cladding has a big impact on the final result.
+Your choice of either external cladding or internal wall panelling has a big impact on the final result.

 In this article, we’ll share some of our favourite commercial cladding designs for 2025 and beyond.